jundalisay/sp/content/en/news/output.md

 ---
-title: "The Output of Superphysics"
+title: "The Output of Superphysics as of"
-image: "/graphics/super/egl.jpg"
+# image: "/graphics/super/egl.jpg"
 date: 2024-11-29
-# showdate: true
+showdate: true
 weight: 5
 author: Juan
 description: "We list the output of Superphysics as a whole"